evpv-simulator/evpv-readthedocs/user_guide/basic_usage.rst

 After installation, you can run the **EVPV model in command-line mode**.
 This is ideal for users who are not familiar with Python or who want to quickly conduct a simple case study.

-First, create a configuration file by copying an existing example such as the [Addis Ababa example](https://github.com/evpv-simulator/evpv-examples).
-Update it with your own input values and ensure that all required geospatial input data is available (see the config file and `input/` folder for guidance).
+First, create a configuration file by copying an existing example such as the `Addis_Ababa <https://github.com/evpv-simulator/evpv-examples>`_ example case study.
+Update the configuration file with your own parameters and ensure that all required geospatial input data is available (see the config file and `input/` folder for guidance).

 .. note::
     We recommend starting by running the Addis Ababa example to get familiar with the workflow.
-The easiest way to access all necessary files is to download the full GitHub repository with examples as a ZIP file, extract it and copy the contents of the Addis Ababa example folder into the directory of your choice.
+The easiest way to access all necessary files is to `download the GitHub repository containing the examples as a ZIP file <https://github.com/evpv-simulator/evpv-examples/archive/refs/heads/main.zip>`_, extract it and copy the contents of the Addis Ababa example folder into the directory of your choice.

-Once your config file and geospatial input data are ready, open a terminal, activate your conda environment (optional), and run:
+Once your config file and geospatial input data are ready, open a terminal, activate your virtual environment (optional), and run:

 .. code-block:: bash